 Starring: Dane DeHaan, Cara Delevingne, Clive Owen, Rihanna, Ethan Hawke, Herbie Hancock

-If you’re looking for an immersive and cinematic experience to watch while you wait for Starfield, try the 2017 space opera Valerian and the City of a Thousand Planets.
+If you’re looking for an immersive and cinematic experience similar to Starfield, try the 2017 space opera Valerian and the City of a Thousand Planets.
 Focused around two space operatives, Valerian and Laureline, the movie takes you on a journey to explore a wide array of planets and alien species.

-The narrative of this movie focuses heavily on space exploration, interstellar travel, and galactic diplomacy, themes that are highly anticipated in Starfield.
+The narrative of this movie focuses heavily on space exploration, interstellar travel, and galactic diplomacy, themes found in Starfield.

 Guardians of the Galaxy (2014)